bryanbraun/after-dark-css/README.md

 Do you longingly reminisce about the days when flying toasters graced your screen?
 Do words like "Confetti Factory" and "Daredevil Dan" make your heart skip a beat?

-If so, then never fear --- CSS is here!
+If so, then never fear—CSS is here!
 Using modern CSS techniques like animations and transforms, we can imitate several of your favorite After Dark™ screensavers.

 The animations were made with CSS alone.
-No animated gifs or javascript.
+No animated gifs or JavaScript.

 ### [See them here!](http://bryanbraun.github.io/after-dark-css/)

-#### Browsers

-These animations will only work in modern browsers.
-They have been tested in Chrome, Safari, & Firefox.

 #### Why?

 Just for fun.

 #### Thanks to: